-9. DIY weed sprayer shower by Livin Lightly
+14. DIY weed sprayer shower by livin lightly

-Perhaps the most minimalist and true off grid shower we’ve seen yet, this idea by Livin’ Lightly is little more than a weed sprayer and shower hosing kit.
+Perhaps on of the most minimalist and true off grid shower ideas we’ve seen yet, this idea by Livin’ Lightly is little more than a weed sprayer and shower hose kit.
 There’s no shower pump, no electricity, and no propane.
 You’ll have to heat the water yourself and you won’t get an overly-long shower out of it, but you will be able to use it literally anywhere.